Optical-Quantum-Communication-Theory/FiniteSizeAnalysisOfPrepareAndMeasureAndDecoyStateQKDViaEntropyAccumulation/README.md

 This is a public version of the code used in *Finite-size analysis of prepare-and-measure and decoy-state QKD via entropy accumulation* [arxiv link](https://arxiv.org/abs/2406.10198).
 This code was designed during the early stages of the [Open QKD Security package](https://github.com/Optical-Quantum-Communication-Theory/openQKDsecurity) version 2 rewrite.
 As such, we provide it here as a standalone vesion, separate from the main repository.
 A small number of required functions from the main repository are included.

-The software presented here represents a standalone version and is not incorporated into the framework of the openQKDsoftware, however, it relies on certain of the functions defined in there.
+The software presented here constitutes a standalone version and is not incorporated into the framework of the openQKDsoftware, however, it relies on certain of the functions defined in there.
 We bundled all required functions together in this version of the code.
 To recreate the plots in *Finite-size analysis of prepare-and-measure and decoy-state QKD via entropy accumulation* one would need to run the file `Run_qubit.m` for the qubit and `Run_decoy.m` for the decoy-state results.
 Furthermore, to create results for single data point one can run the file `TestRun_Qubit_and_Decoy.m`.

 ## Install instructions
 > [!CAUTION]